 - Hours are subject to change, please check Google for most current information

-- Masks are required in all areas of the museum and gift shop, as per August 25th public health orders.
+- Masks are recommended in all areas of the museum and gift shop, as per health orders.
 Guests are encouraged to bring their own masks, however, we will have some disposable masks available as backup for guests who have forgotten theirs and would like one.